lucolvin/Launchpads/README.md

 - Launch players into the air when they step on the specified material block.
 - Configurable launch height and distance.
-- Support for multiple worlds.
+- Support for multiple worlds. *NOT IMPLEMENTED*

 ## Installation